-Eight one-semester courses chosen from those offered by the Graduate Program in Linguistics & Applied Linguistics, in accordance with the requirements for the applied field.
+Eight 3.0 credit courses chosen from those offered by the Graduate Program in Linguistics & Applied Linguistics, in accordance with the requirements for the applied field.

 Candidates in either field may choose to do either an MA degree by research paper/project or by thesis.